authbox-lib/sliding/README.md

 The bulk and set commands can also be called by their aliasses b and s respectively.

+The ``size`` command takes a set name and a time window in seconds, and returns the estimated size of the set over that window.
+An example query:

+    size set_name 10

+And an eample output:

+    300.1

 The ``info`` command takes a set name, and returns information about the set.
 Here is an example output: